Maui Beach Wedding Locations

 Baby Beach

 Located in sunny Lahaina is a cute little beach with amazing views of the islands of Molokai & Lanai, Lahaina town and year-round sunsets.
 This beach is popular with locals with little ones due to shallow waters and the extensive reef protecting the near shore from waves.
 Because it’s popular with families, this is generally a “weather backup” location rather than a first choice beach for west side weddings.
-This beach is also lined with houses and vacation rentals – a great place to stay if you want to be near town and on the beach but not in a hotel environment.
+This beach is also lined with houses and vacation rentals – a great place to stay if you want to be on the beach but not in a hotel environment.

 South Maui Beaches